 Astrological Associations: I generally associate Mugwort with the sign of Virgo.
 The genus, Artemisia, is named after the Greek goddess Artemis, who was often portrayed as a virgin.

-Due to mugwort’s association with dreams, divination, intuition, and protection, it is well suited for working with during Samhain.
+Due to mugwort’s association with dreams, divination, intuition, and protection, it is well suited for crafting with during Samhain.

 The Crone: Some magical practitioners refer to mugwort as Crone’s Wort.
 The silver-gray undersides of the leaves and the fact that it blooms late in the season, to some, suggest this plant corresponds with the crone aspect of the goddess.